 Whiteflies are tiny, heart-shaped flies that rest in very large numbers on the undersides of leaves.
 When the plant is disturbed or brushed up against, the flies will fly out in a great, sudden cloud.
-These annoying insects aren't only a nasty surprise for plant owners—who find themselves engulfed in swarms of flies—their nymphs and various larval stages attach to the plant's soft tissues and feed on the plant.
+These annoying insects aren't only a nasty surprise for plant owners, their nymphs and various larval stages attach to the plant's soft tissues and feed on the plant.
+They also secrete honeydew, which raises the risk of fungal diseases and attracting other pests.

 Whiteflies are nothing if not prolific.
 They hatch from tiny, cone-shaped eggs into small scale-like insects that can travel along the plant's stems.
 The scales molt into nymphs, which then go through several more growth stages before going into a brief resting stage then emerging as adult flies.
 During almost every step of their development, they continue to feed on the plant.
 The whole lifecycle takes about 30 days, but this varies depending on the temperature.
 In warmer weather, they reproduce more quickly, and in colder weather, their growth cycle is slowed.